Updated: Jan 6

-There are different parts to storytelling that need to be explored and how they come together in one component called "a story".
+Different parts of storytelling need periods to be explored and how they come together in one component called "a story".

 There are four Pillars of storytelling, which can be described.
-There are four pillars that support every story.
+Four pillars support every story.

 Efforts to connect, demonstrate authenticity, leave meaning, and engage combine the four pillars: people make us feel connected, places maintain authenticity, purposes give us meaning, and the plot keeps us engrossed.

-Our audiences are able to connect, believe, and engage with our story whenever we use any combination of these things, allowing them to come back to our purpose at the end of the story.
+Our audiences can connect, believe, and engage with our story whenever we use any combination of these things, allowing them to come back to our purpose at the end of the story.

-People are often at the center of stories about real experiences.
+People are often at the centre of stories about real experiences.